Jim Rooker: "If we don't win, I'll walk back to Pittsburgh"

 After his playing career, Rooker, well known for speaking his mind as a player, joined the Pirates’ radio and television broadcast team, with whom he worked as a color analyst from 1981 (one year after he retired) through 1993.
 He also worked for ESPN from 1994 to 1997.

 Rooker's most famous moment as a broadcaster came on June 8, 1989, during a Pirates’ road game against the Philadelphia Phillies at Veterans Stadium.
 The Pirates scored 10 runs in the top of the first inning, including three on a Barry Bonds home run.
 As the Pirates' cross-state rivals came to bat in the bottom of the first, Rooker said on the air, "If we don't win this one, I don't think I'd want to be on that plane ride home.
-Matter of fact, if we don't win, I'll walk back to Pittsburgh."
+Matter of fact, if we lose this game, I'll walk back to Pittsburgh."
 Both Von Hayes and Steve Jeltz hit two home runs (the latter would hit only five during his Major League career) to trigger a Phillies comeback.
 In the eighth inning the Phillies, now trailing only 11–10, scored the tying run on a wild pitch, then took the lead on Darren Daulton's two-run single and went on to win 15–11.
 Rooker had to wait until after the season to make good on his "walk home" promise, conducting a 300 mi charity walk from Philadelphia to Pittsburgh.
 The entire event was documented by Jon Bois and Alex Rubenstein of Secret Base in 2022.

 Personal life

 Rooker loves dogs and is an avid dog trainer.

 Rooker went into politics after his baseball career.
-A Republican, he ran for the Pennsylvania House of Representatives as well as the United States Congress, but lost both races.
+He ran for the Pennsylvania House of Representatives as well as the United States Congress, but lost both races.

 Rooker writes children's literature.
-He has currently written three books with plots that combine reading and baseball for young children.
+He has written three books with plots that combine reading and baseball.
 The books are titled Paul the Baseball, Matt the Batt, and Kitt the Mitt, and were published by Mascot Books in September 2009.